 Any baby can get an air leak.
 Air leaks may occur due to:

-Being on a ventilator (breathing machine) for a breathing problem.
-The pressure of the air provided by the ventilator can cause alveoli to rupture.
+Being on a ventilator (breathing machine) for a breathing problem (the pressure of the air provided by the ventilator can cause alveoli to rupture)

-Vigorous crying, which causes the alveoli to rupture.
-Some babies cry hard enough to do this at birth, or soon after.
+Vigorous crying, which causes the alveoli to rupture (some babies cry hard enough to do this at birth, or soon after)

-Lung problems that require the baby to work harder to breathe.
+Lung problems that require the baby to work harder to breathe

-Congenital problems, such as an underdeveloped lung.
+Congenital problems, such as an underdeveloped lung

-Pneumothorax (collapsed lung): Air gets trapped between the chest wall and the lung.
+Pneumothorax: Air gets trapped between the chest wall and the lung.
 This trapped air puts pressure on the lung, preventing it from inflating.
 So, the baby has trouble breathing.

 Pneumomediastinum: Air leaks into the chest, into the space between the two lungs.
-The trapped air puts pressure on both lungs.

 A needle or catheter (small, flexible tube) is inserted into the space between the lungs and the chest wall.
 This is used to draw air out.
 This process helps remove the air that leaked out, so breathing can return to normal.
 If a lot of air leaked out, though, further treatment may be needed.